 Ensure that all REST calls of the software are correctly working, and these REST calls' responses are as intended.

-Identify defects in the REST calls and fix them properly.
+Identify defects in the REST calls and be reported for correction.

 Intended Audience

-This test plan document's intended audience include the project manager, developers, testers, and other team members who will participate in the REST calls testing of the Formscriber – Dialogflow Service.
+The intented audience of this test plan include the project manager, developers, testers, and other team members who will participate in the REST calls testing of the Form Scriber – Dialogflow Service.

 Roles and Responsibilities